 - Overnight outdoor stays, including camping.

-- University departments and Registered Student Groups: Procedure: Use and Lease by University Departments and Registered Student Groups.
+- University departments and Registered Student Groups: Administrative Procedure: Use and Lease by University Departments and Registered Student Groups.

-University Services will review all requests for outdoor space on football home game days, including those connected with Housing & Residential Life, Recreational Sports, Parking and Transportation Services, and Intercollegiate Athletics.
+University Services will review all requests for outdoor space on football home game days, including those connected with Housing and Residential Life, Recreational Sports, Parking and Transportation Services, and Intercollegiate Athletics.
 The permit process above must still be followed.

 This policy applies only to the Twin Cities campus.

 To ensure the use of University property supports the University’s mission, avoids inappropriate use, clarifies relationships and liability, and protects the physical integrity of the property.